NicolasBoumal/manopt/auxiliaries/README.txt

 * Go to /my/directory/manopt/ at the command prompt and execute importmanopt.
-  You may save this path for your next Matlab sessions: follow the menu File » Set Path... and save.
+  You may save this path for your next Matlab sessions: follow the menu File » Set Path... and save, or execute savepath.

 * Go to /my/directory/manopt/checkinstall/ and run the script basicexample.m.
   If there are no errors, you are done!
 Otherwise, feel free to contact us.